danctila/my-school/README.md

  # MySchool Partner Program

+***WINNER***
+This project won first place at the Connecticut FBLA State Leadership conference in the coding and programming presentation category.
+The project is now moving on to the national competition.

 my-school is a project developed with React and Node.js for the 2023/2024 coding and programming CT FBLA competition.